Sebastian-Zaragoza/IntelligTest/README.md

 - Tailwind CSS or similar for styling (inferred from common practices).

 ## Microservices Architecture
+## Note
+- If you want to know about the entire software architecture analyzed, designed, and implemented, you can view the IntelligTest Notion Page for more details.
+Feel free to view!
+[IntelligTest Notion Page Here](https://fish-margin-192.notion.site/IntelligTest-1e62551c1caa80a19cc8cd77ceeca41d)
 IntelligTest employs a microservices architecture to break down the application into independent, loosely coupled services.
 Each service handles a specific domain responsibility, allowing for independent development, scaling, and deployment.
 Communication between services is facilitated through the API Gateway, which handles routing, authentication, and load balancing.
 Services interact via HTTP/REST APIs, with JWT tokens ensuring secure access.
 This design promotes resilience, as failure in one service does not affect others, and enables easier maintenance and updates.

 The architecture includes: